This site is for US residents only.

 – Siara M., SMA Patient Advocate, SMA Type 3

-Managing Your SMA
+Managing Your SMA: Symptom Management

 Content is not intended to serve as medical advice or to substitute for professional medical consultation.